rahul7668gupta/Defi-StableCoin/README.md

   - wETH
   - wBTC

+- Invariants - properties in the system that should always hold!

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**